 - 1. See general rules and health rules in the front of the book. - 2.
 4-H exhibitors must have all goats identified in 4-H Online by 11:59 PM, May 15th. - 3.
 All 4-H and FFA exhibitors showing Market Goats must have required paperwork turned into the Clarke County Extension Office by 3:00 PM, May 15th. - 4.
 All FFA Exhibitors showing Breeding Goats must have required paperwork turned into the Clarke County Extension Office by 3:00PM, May 15th. - 5.
-Market goats will need an official 4-H or FFA ear tag. - 6.
-Breeding goats must have an official 4-H or FFA tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birthdate. - 7.
-Iowa State Fair 4-H Exhibitors Market and Breeding Goats must have an official 4-H tag or tattoo and be retinal scanned. - 8.
+Market goats must have an official FFA tag, approved Iowa 4-H tag or an official USDA 840 tag. - 6.
+Breeding goats must have an approved Iowa 4-H or official USDA 840 tag or FFA tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birthdate. - 7.
+Iowa State Fair 4-H Exhibitors Market and Breeding Goats must have an approved Iowa 4-H tag or official USDA 840 tag, or official tattoo for does and be retinal scanned. - 8.
 Iowa State Fair FFA Exhibitors Market and Breeding Goats must have an official FFA tag or recognized registry tattoo number and hair pulled for DNA. - 9.
 All sexually intact goats must meet the health requirements for exhibition of livestock and must have scrapic flock tag. - 10.
-All goats must be collared or haltered. - 11.
+Dairy goats must be identified with an official scrapies ID tag or an official tattoo registered with the USDA. - 11.
+All goats must be collared or haltered. - 12.
 Purebred classes will be offered, if four or more animals of one breed are entered.
 Otherwise, the purebred and grade will compete together.
 In order to show purebred, animals should have purebred or American certificates.
-Purebred classes will be set up by type (milk breeds for dairy, meat breeds for meat, wool/mohair breeds for wool classes and novelty breeds for novelty classes). - 12.
-Bucks will only be allowed in the breeding class designated for it. - 13.
-Exhibitors will not lift front legs of meat goat off the ground when showing. - 14.
-No colored grooming aids may be used anywhere on the animal including the hooves. - 15.
+Purebred classes will be set up by type (milk breeds for dairy, meat breeds for meat, wool/mohair breeds for wool classes and novelty breeds for novelty classes). - 13.
+Bucks will only be allowed in the breeding class designated for it. - 14.
+Exhibitors will not lift front legs of meat goat off the ground when showing. - 15.
+No colored grooming aids may be used anywhere on the animal including the hooves. - 16.
 There will be no additional adding or removing of panels.
-Any changes must be approved by the superintendent. - 16.
-NO MUZZLES OF ANY KIND ARE ALLOWED. - 17.
-No unnatural means of providing an animal feed, water, or other fluid (i.e., stomach pump, drench gun, IV) will be allowed. - 18.
+Any changes must be approved by the superintendent. - 17.
+NO MUZZLES OF ANY KIND ARE ALLOWED. - 18.
+No unnatural means of providing an animal feed, water, or other fluid (i.e., stomach pump, drench gun, IV) will be allowed. - 19.
 No artificial alternation or stimulants of any kind may be applied or administered to animal (i.e., icing, electrical shock, alcohol/formaldehyde baths, etc.).
 NO "ICING".
 ICING-No ice allowed in spray buckets or bottles or blankets or frozen water bottles for use on animals.
-Icing also refers to placing ice or any form of ice (frozen bottle, ice packs, etc.) anywhere on the animal's body. - 19.
+Icing also refers to placing ice or any form of ice (frozen bottle, ice packs, etc.) anywhere on the animal's body. - 20.
 Injection, drenching or applications of any substance per rectum is prohibited.
-Further, the application of any substance to or near the tail or anus is prohibited. - 20.
-All animals must be dry when they walk across the scale for weigh in. - 21.
-All blankets, tubes and leg wraps must be removed before the animal walks across the scale. - 22.
+Further, the application of any substance to or near the tail or anus is prohibited. - 21.
+All animals must be dry when they walk across the scale for weigh in. - 22.
+All blankets, tubes and leg wraps must be removed before the animal walks across the scale. - 23.
 All exhibitors must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show.